8864 Preventative Maintenance Coordinator

 Skills: Skills in the proper use of test equipment, hand and power tools, diagnosing and trouble-shooting equipment malfunctions and systems failures are required.
 Must be able to read and interpret blueprints, schematics, and wiring diagrams.
 Supervisory skills, ability to motivate others to effective action, and administrative ability are required.
 Computer literacy is required.
 Experience with a CMMS system, including data entry and scheduling, is preferred.

 Effort: The ability to lift and transport materials and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis is required.
 The ability to tolerate prolonged standing and frequent bending, stooping, and reaching on a daily basis is required.
 The ability to work in confined spaces is required.
 A full range of physical motion is required in order to operate manual and electrically-powered tools and electrical test equipment, to move throughout campus, including climbing stairs in all University buildings, and to work at heights.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
+Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.

 Other: The scope of the position requires exposure to and use of chemicals, solvents, and cleaners common to most maintenance trades that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
 A valid Missouri driver’s license is required.